 APT attacks based on a thorough preliminary study of targeted systems and real-time operator co-ordination pose a very special level of danger.
 Governmental agencies handling highly sensitive information (often including huge volumes of citizens’ personal data) are targets of choice for cybercriminals.
 Yet according to Global IT Corporate Security Risks Survey, 73% of organizations do not think they are being specifically targeted by cybercriminals[i].
 It’s a dangerous delusion; regulatory compliance is an obvious requirement, but it’s also important to pay particular attention to protecting IT infrastructures against this type of attack, preferably by deploying additional proactive defenses.

 A well thought-out deployment of Default Deny scenario is vital for a truly comprehensive counter-APT strategy.
-According to Kaspersky Lab’s vision, such strategy includes both network-based and endpoint-based elements, with whitelisting-based technologies playing key roles.
+According to Kaspersky Lab’s vision, such strategy includes both network-based and endpoint-based elements, with allowlist-based technologies playing key roles.
 Over-cautious as this may seem, the reality is that there are still attack scenarios where typical Anti-APTs are powerless.

 Therefore extra endpoint-based multiple security layers are to be considered, which would be efficient against previously unknown malware components.